-I get requests from companies daily to help them raise capital, but I end up turning most of them down because many are not marketable.
+I get requests from companies daily to help them raise capital from Accredited Investors, but I end up turning most of them down because many are not marketable.

 Here’s one that I recently turned away and I’ll share how you can avoid their challenging situation.

 Last week I was contacted by a group whose company had recently launched a “semi” public offering under Reg.
 A+ in a “hot” new market.
 They were referred by one of our very successful clients in our PCG.